 There were several big draws to using GitHub Pages over other hosting sites:

-- it allows a great amount of customization, since all the html, markdown, and assets are accessible as editable files in your repository.
+3. it allows a large amount of customization, since all the html, markdown, and assets are accessible as editable files in your repository.

-I also didn’t want to rely on a service that may become out-of-date, or go under entirely over the course of my scientific career (ahhh, remember blogspot?)
-If I was going to go through the effort of setting up and regularly maintaining a centralized platform for all my professional work, I was going to do it right, damn it.
+I also didn’t want to rely on a service that may become out-of-date, or go under entirely over the course of my scientific career.[3]RIP in peace Blogspot If I was going to go through the effort of setting up and regularly maintaining a centralized platform for all my professional work, I was going to do it right, damn it!
 Thankfully, GitHub’s near-universal adoption in the open-source community, and the ability to migrate to other Git repository hosts (e.g. GitLab) in the event of far-future catastrophe, kept me reasonably confident that this would be the safest, cheapest, and easiest option.

 The Bad